LaVA-Man: Learning Visual Action Representations for Robot Manipulation: Benchmark details

 \boldparagraph{Overview.} We validate the applicability of our method in real-world scenarios.
 We validate our model on 10 manipulation tasks: \textit{Stacking blocks}, \textit{Folding cloth}, \textit{Packing objects}, \textit{Opening drawer}, \textit{Pressing button}, \textit{Aligning rope}, \textit{Packing blocks}, and \textit{Pushing piles}.
 Each task contains 5 different scenarios that differ in either objects or locations.
 We manually collected 200 training demos that contain robot image pairs, language descriptions, and annotations for real-world fine-tuning.
 Five colored blocks and five unseen objects were excluded from the training demonstrations, and no demonstrations from the \textit{Opening drawer} or \textit{Pushing piles} tasks were included, although similar tasks are present in the images used in the self-supervised pre-training phase.
 This design aims to evaluate whether the model can effectively generalised from the self-supervised pre-training, rather than relying on downstream demonstrations.

 \boldparagraph{Evaluation details.} Fig.~\ref{fig:real_robot_objs} shows our real-robot environment and objects.
-We trained both our model and CLIPort~\cite{shridhar2022cliport} on our manually collected training demos.
+We train both our model and CLIPort~\cite{shridhar2022cliport} on our manually collected training demos.
 We utilise a 6-degree-of-freedom (6-DoF) UR5 robotic arm, Robotiq 2F-85 two-finger gripper, and an Intel RealSense RGB-D camera for our real-world experiments.
 We capture the top-down RGB observation which covers the workspace of 60 cm $\times$ 30 cm, and the image from the camera is resized to 320 $\times$ 160 pixels.

 \boldparagraph{Task details.} Here we show the language template, variable factors and the success condition for each real robot task in Tab.~\ref{tab:tasks_description}.
-Images for each task could be referred in the main paper.
+Images for each task are presented in the main paper.